Fuzhou Changle International Airport: Future expansion

-The airport targets 36 million passengers and 450,000 tonnes cargo per year by 2030 upon project completion.
+The airport targets 36 million passengers and 450,000 tonnes cargo per year by 2030 once the project has been completed.

 Location

 Fuzhou Changle International Airport is located at 25°56´ north latitude and 119°39´ east longitude.
-It is surrounded by the sea on three sides.
+It is surrounded by the East China Sea on three sides.
 The surrounding area of the airport is flat, but it extends southwest and northeast, surrounded by mountains.

-Traffic

-Taxi

-There is a taxi waiting at the exit of the arrival hall.
-The city's unified price starts at 10 yuan / 3 kilometers, and 2 yuan per kilometer thereafter.
+Ground transport

 Bus

-The airport passenger terminal has a number of fixed shuttle routes to Fuzhou city and surrounding areas, opening hours from 4:30-22:30.
+The airport passenger terminal has a number of fixed shuttle routes to Fuzhou city and surrounding areas.
+Opening hours are from 4:30 to 22:30.

 Highway

-There are many expressways that can directly reach Changle International Airport, such as Shenhai Expressway, Fuyin Expressway, and Airport Expressway.
+Many expressways directly reach Changle International Airport, such as Shenhai Expressway, Fuyin Expressway, and Airport Expressway.

 Subway

 According to the newly released intercity railway construction plan for the west coast of Fujian Province, the Fuzhou-Changle Airport Intercity Railway (F1/3) will be directly connected to the airport, and will be passed by Metro Line 6 near the airport.